citp/privacy-policy-historical/h/ha/hap/happyvalentinesday2013.in.md

-> *The following text is extracted and transformed from the happyvalentinesday2013.in privacy policy that was archived on 2013-06-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130604032735id_/http%3A//happyvalentinesday2013.in/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the happyvalentinesday2013.in privacy policy that was archived on 2013-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131227215856id_/http%3A//happyvalentinesday2013.in/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Happy Navratri SMS Messages Quotes Greetings Wishes
+# Privacy Policy | Love SMS Messages romantic love Quotes Greetings Wishes

 At http://happyvalentinesday2013.in/, the privacy of our visitors is of extreme importance to us.
 This privacy policy document outlines the types of personal information is received and collected by http://happyvalentinesday2013.in/ and how it is used.